Pandaqi/Druids-in-the-Dark/non_game/devlog.md

 ## How's that?

-All of this was fine!
+All of this felt ... fine?
 But, as usual, you start out by putting _too much stuff_ in the game and then have to simplify.

 I realized a few things.